 While the camera operator was thoroughly mocked online, we’re sure he got a slightly more serious talking to from the producers.
 Hopefully, he at least got the shots of the triple-jump that they were looking for.

-Though really, screw-ups like this go to that even professionals working at important sporting events can make the occasional utterly idiotic mistake.
+Though really, screw-ups like this just go to show that even professionals working at important sporting events can make the occasional utterly idiotic mistake.
 I’m just glad that most of mine don’t happen on television.

 The post Clueless cameraman creates comedy, calamity during championship track & field event appeared first on Popular Photography.